 Early Payout Calculator Guide

-If you are new to 2Up, definitely read the 2Up guide before learning to use this calculator!
+If you are new to 2Up then please read our 2Up guide before learning how to use this calculator.

 Early Payout Calculator

 It's good practice to always use the calculator when cashing out your 2up bets, rather than pressing the "cashout" option on the exchange.
 The reason for this is that if you have more than one lay bet on a certain outcome, then pressing cashout may mess up your other lay bets.
 Using this calculator and manually backing a bet will not do this.

 If you’re not yet with Oddsmonkey, you can grab a £1 trial for 1 week here.